Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

         create_report(file_path)
 ```

-This skeleton makes some sense, for each file path we want to create a report.
+This skeleton makes some sense, since for each file path we want to create a report.
 However, the current way that we have `create_report()` set up returns a dictionary of counts.
 What are we going to do with these?
 How are we going to collect all the counts together so that we can create summary statistics?
 Further, how are we going to create a library of words contained in all the documents??

-These are great questions and to answer them we need to think hard about the structure of our program.
-If we want to aggregate all of the counts together we could have a separate dictionary devoted to that task.
-Now the question would be, where should that dictionary be created and where will updates to it be made?
+These are great questions, and to answer them we need to think hard about the structure of our program.
+If we want to aggregate all of the counts together, we could have a separate dictionary devoted to that task.
+Then, we would have to ask ourselves where that dictionary should be created, and where the updates to it should be made?

-Questions like this one go a long way to directing decisions on how to structure your programs.
-Things to think about when you're answering these questions are that functions should be reusable, meaning that if it's, for example, creating and returning data structures within it's scope it's potentially less generally than if it accepts an existing data structure as a parameter.
-However you need to think about needlessly passing around objects that might just be best stored in a class with the functions being made into methods for that class.
-This brings up an important point, Python has both functions and classes, so you can choose the one that suits your needs!
+Questions like this one go a long way in terms of directing decisions on how to structure your programs.
+One thing to think about when you're answering these questions are that functions should be reusable.
+This means that if it's, for example, creating and returning data structures within it's scope, it's potentially less general than if it accepts an existing data structure as a parameter.
+However, you need to think about needlessly passing around objects that might just be best stored in a class, with the functions that operate on those objects being made into methods for that class.
+This brings up an important point - Python has both functions and classes, so you can choose the one that suits your needs!
 What's important is that you're aware of both and are conscious about thinking over the costs and benefits of each when you're writing your programs.
+Often times, the boundary between choosing one over the other can be a little fuzzy, and so as long as you're actually thinking critically about it, that's a good sign!

 How do we apply all of this to our current problem?
-Well, we know that we're going to want to have some sort of object storing all of our counts and our vocabulary, so this is starting to sound like maybe we should create a class.
-Keep in mind that this decision, to make the jump to class usage, can happen at any time during your process, and you can always go back! (**Note**: frequently you'll want to try out a change, be it large, a huge refactor, or small, a tiny implementation change, but not want to affect all of your current work.
-This happens so frequently that there is amazing functionality to solve this exact problem built into your version control system, git, called branches.
-[Here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) is a great into to branching and, what is known as, merging from the git docs if you want to learn about this amazing feature.)
+Well, we know that we're going to want to have some sort of object storing all of our counts and our vocabulary.
+This is starting to sound like maybe we should create a class.
+Keep in mind that this decision, to make the jump to class usage, can happen at any time during your process, and you can always go back! (**Note**: Frequently you'll want to try out a change, be it a large change that requires a huge refactortor or a small change that requires a tiny implementation change, but not want it to affect all of your current work.
+This happens so frequently that there is some amazing functionality to solve this exact problem built into your version control system, `git`.
+It involves the use of **branches**.
+[Here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) is a great intro to branching and merging from the git docs if you want to learn about this amazing feature.)

-Let's make the jump to classes then!
+Let's make the jump to classes, then!

 #### Functions to Classes

-When you're thinking about refactoring your function based code to classes you frequently have an idea what the methods are going to do, you have already written some functions, so need to think about what the class' attributes will look like.
-For us it's not too bad, we know that we're going to need a dictionary to hold our master counts and a place to store our vocabulary.
-In this case a set makes the most sense since we don't need repeats of words.
-If instead we wanted to keep track of all the documents a word was found in we could do that with a dictionary.
-Let's start setting up the structure our our class now including the `create_reports()` function we started earlier.
+When you're thinking about refactoring your function based code to classes, you frequently have an idea what the methods are going to do and have already written some functions.
+The next thing you need to think about is what the class' attributes will look like.
+For us it's not too bad - we know that we're going to need a dictionary to hold our master counts and a place to store our vocabulary.
+In this case, a set makes the most sense, since we don't want repeats of words.
+If instead we wanted to keep track of all the documents a word was found in, we could do that with a dictionary.
+Let's start setting up the structure of our class, starting with the inclusion of the `create_reports()` function we started with earlier.

 ```python
 class ReportCreator():